 Were you raised by narcissists?
-Growing up with a parent who has narcissistic personality disorder (NPD) — a disorder in which a person has an inflated sense of self-importance, is likely derived from genetic and environmental factors, and is more common in men — can be extremely difficult.
-Many children raised by those with NPD struggle to maintain healthy relationships as they grow older and shed the unhealthy one that was modeled for them.
+Growing up with a parent who has narcissistic personality disorder (NPD) — a disorder in which a person has an inflated sense of self-importance, which is likely derived from genetic and environmental factors and is more common in men — can be extremely difficult.
+Many children of narcissistic parents struggle to maintain healthy relationships as they grow older and have difficulty shedding the unhealthy relationship dynamics that were modeled for them.

 “Narcissistic parents view their children as extensions of themselves — experiencing emotional separation or boundaries as a rejection,” says psychotherapist Dana Dorfman, Ph.D.
 As such, people might have been raised by narcissists if they struggled to separate themselves from their parents emotionally, or struggled to gain their empathy when going through the basic struggles of growing up.
 Narcissistic parents are self-involved, can view their children as possessions, and struggle to see their kid’s actions as anything more than an extension of themselves.

 If their parents were extremely sensitive to criticism, either put their children on a pedestal or demeaned them with barely any in-between of treatment, or if kids felt they had to compromise their sense of self in order to receive love from their parents, they were likely raised by narcissists, says Dorfman.